SMAIZEAL25/Abby_WebApp/README.md

-For Abby Project
+For the Abby Project, help to understand clean architecture and Domain Driven Design

-N-Tier Architecture
+#N-Tier Architecture
-Repository Pattern and Unit of Work
+#Repository Pattern and Unit of Work
-TempData ViewBag ViewData in .net Core
+#TempData ViewBag ViewData in .NET Core
-API Controller With Razor pages
+#API Controller With Razor Pages
-SweerAlert, Rich Text Editor and Data table with .Net Core Scaffold identity (Razor Class Library)
+#SweerAlert, Rich Text Editor, and Data table with .NET Core
+#Scaffold identity (Razor Class Library)
-Roles and Authorization in .Net core
+#Roles and Authorization in .NET Core
-Stripe Payment/Refund with .Net core
+#Stripe Payment/Refund with .NET Core
-Session in .Net Core
+#Session in .NET Core
-Emails with SMTP and Send Grid
+#Emails with SMTP and SendGrid
-Social login using Facebook
+#Social login using Facebook
-View Components in .Net Core
+#View Components in .NET Core
-Seed Database with DbInitializer
+#Seed Database with DbInitializer
-Deploy to Azure
+#Deploy to Azure